 You will put into practice what you have learnt to test and diagnose relay controlled electrical circuits on vehicles using a digital multi meter, test leads and accessories.

 No longer is the lead acid battery the most common battery type to be found on modern vehicles.

 Vehicle Electrical Principles explains battery technologies for lead / acid, AGM, EFB and 12 volt Lithium-ion batteries and what to look for when testing and charging vehicle batteries.
 The course covers pulse / maintenance type battery chargers and use of digital battery analysers.

 You will learn about stop start systems and alternator management systems including the battery monitoring sensor and LIN bus controlled alternators – now a standard feature on most modern vehicles.
 The course explains important considerations when testing and charging modern vehicle batteries, starting and charging systems.

 At the start of the course, you will receive a fully illustrated set of course reference notes to use during the course and which are yours to take away at the end.

 By the end of the course, you will have gained the knowledge required to carry out accurate test measurements of vehicle electrical circuits.

-Assessment is on going throughout the course and at the end of the course, you will receive a Certificate of Professional Development from AK Automotive in recognition of your attendance on the Vehicle Electrics Module 1 training course.
+Assessment is on going throughout the course and at the end of the course, you will receive a Certificate of Professional Development from AK Automotive in recognition of your attendance on the Vehicle Electrical Principles training course with AK Automotive.

-After successfully completing Vehicle Electrics Module 1 training course, you may like to progress to the following courses:
+After successfully completing the Vehicle Electrical Principles course, you may like to progress to the following courses: